wilson-santos-pf/LinWin-PySync-1/README.md

 Data
 -----
 The LocalBox client stores its data also in the `~/.lox` directory.
-In this directory a cache, data directory and log file is kept for every connection.
+In this directory a cache and log file is kept for every connection.
 The session id used in the configuration file is used as the name of the cache, data and logfile.
 The actual folders that are synced are usually static links to data folders within the config directory.
 Therefore changing a destination directory only results in the rename of that link so the data and synchronization state are not lost.

 Concepts